EightBitGuru/FAST-40/README.md

 * Fixed a bug where data fed to the INPUT command included the prompt in the returned value and therefore broke it (reported by **mathom@denial**)
 * Fixed a bug where inserting a character into a long line would sometimes erroneously insert a blank line after it
 * Fixed a bug where doing a character insert in column 40 erroneously placed the inserted space character into column 39
-* Fixed a bug in the screen-scrolling logic where consecutive text buffer lines were assumed to be contiguous in memory
+* Fixed a bug in the screen-scrolling logic where it forgot that text buffer lines were not always contiguous in memory
 * Fixed a bug where RUNSTOP/RESTORE didn't reset the default text colour and character-case
 * Added a BRK handler to display CPU registers (to help debug a JiffyDOS showstopper crash reported by **mathom@denial**)
 * Added an alternate build option to do LOAD"$",8 / LIST on SHIFT/RUNSTOP